 Running a business means treading the wrong paths.
 In some cases, that’s fine – that’s how you learn and become a more effective leader.
 However, a lot of them are not only costly but also ruin your business and personal reputation.
 They can even land you in hot legal water.
-When you’re setting up a company in Indonesia, make sure you step away from these five common and outrageously dangerous mistakes.
+When you’re going through a company set up in Indonesia, make sure you step away from these five common and outrageously dangerous mistakes.

 Although Indonesia is opening itself to more foreign investments, a number of its business lines remain closed-off to 100% foreign ownership.